anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-clustering-and-association/readme.md

   * CLuster analysis and decision trees are a powerful combination.
   * There rarely is a need for categories in the cluster analysis.
   * Concentrate first on the cluster analysis using variables that are somewhat related and which make sense.
   * The cluster data is usually the data that is harder to get.
-For ex. it's much easier to get zipcode data for customers than it is to get the spending patterns for them, you need to go through logs, transaction, purchases etc. and colalte them to reach it.
+For ex. it's much easier to get zip-code data for customers than it is to get the spending patterns for them, you need to go through logs, transaction, purchases etc. and collate them to reach it.
   * Then bring in categorical data-which is usually easy to get.
   * Phase Two is very important in case of cluster analysis
     * Make the cluster solution the target of a supervised learning model.